The Ocean Blue

 The Ocean Blue is an American indie pop band formed in Hershey, Pennsylvania, in 1986.
 Its original members included David Schelzel on lead vocals/guitar, Steve Lau on keyboards/saxophone, Bobby Mittan on bass guitar and Rob Minnig on drums and vocals.

 Early career

-The members of the Ocean Blue first met in junior high school.
+The members of the Ocean Blue met in junior high school.
 They cut a series of demos while in high school, with Scott Stouffer sitting in on drums.
 They managed to get two of these earliest recordings, "On Growing Up" and "Wounds of a Friend", included on a local radio station compilation in late 1986.
 The compilation also included very early work from noted local artists the Innocence Mission, who were friends and mentors of the Ocean Blue.
 Rob Minnig would join as permanent drummer in 1987, and the classic line-up of Schelzel/Lau/Minnig/Mittan would continue through 1994.